jia-xinyu/jia-xinyu.github.io/_projects/4_project.md

     </div>
 </div>

 In 2018, I served as a consultant for [Gspeed](https://baike.baidu.com/item/吉林大学吉速方程式车队/23156065), providing technical support for the electric race car development (Gspeed 2018-E).
-Until my graduation, I was involved in the carbon-fiber-reinforced-polymer ([CFRP](https://en.wikipedia.org/wiki/Carbon-fiber_reinforced_polymer)) **monocoque** project as one of initiators.
+This season, I was involved in the carbon-fiber-reinforced-polymer ([CFRP](https://en.wikipedia.org/wiki/Carbon-fiber_reinforced_polymer)) **monocoque** project as one of the initiators.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">